 - 1. Remove any media from the drives and turn off all connected devices and the computer.
 Then, disconnect all power cords from electrical outlets and disconnect all cables that are connected to the computer. - 2.
 Unlock any locking device that secures the computer cover. - 3.
-Hold the sides of your computer and gently lay it down so that the computer cover is facing up. - 4.
-Remove the two screws that secure the computer cover and slide the computer cover to the rear to remove it.
+Remove the two screws that secure the computer cover.
+Then, slide the cover to the rear of the computer to remove it.